jianyuyanyu/RoslynClrHeapAllocationAnalyzer/README.md

 Roslyn based C# heap allocation diagnostic analyzer that can detect explicit and many implicit allocations like boxing, display classes a.k.a closures, implicit delegate creations, etc.

-You can find also it on the Visual Studio Marketplace, https://marketplace.visualstudio.com/items?itemName=FonsSonnemans.ClrHeapAllocationAnalyzer
+You can find also install the Visual Studio Extension from the Visual Studio Marketplace, https://marketplace.visualstudio.com/items?itemName=FonsSonnemans.ClrHeapAllocationAnalyzer

 ![example](https://cloud.githubusercontent.com/assets/1930559/4606581/2a027d08-5225-11e4-8d4e-686c204a1267.png)